donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 ## Legal Immigration

 Legal immigration is where you apply for citizenship with our immigration authorities and then your vetted.

 In this vetting process they check out whether you have been in legal trouble and/or any of your family.

 Your affiliations with groups or societies.
 Work history, debt history.
 They taught themselves and there family english.

 Learned about USA history and wanted to integrate into our society as Americans not having affiliations with where they came from.

 Sometimes this can be up to a 10 year process, as they longed for the American way.

-They felt cheated as it was made real clear to them before they came here they had to stand on there own feet, not being a financial burden on the American citizens.
+They feel cheated as it was made real clear to them before they came here they had to stand on there own feet, not being a financial burden on the American citizens.

 Just like our laws indicate.
 This meant housing had to be prearranged a job and medical insurance.
 Previous to entry.

 A tall order and a lot of work to attain.

+These are the kind of immigrants that Congress envisioned of our Country.

 </Section>

 <Section>

-## Nothing coming
+## Nothing Coming

 If you are white or black forget getting on your feet, you have nothing coming as HUD and the Welfare office are all Mexicans, along with the city GOV and officials.
 All came here illegally and now rule US.

 Spoke with dozens of immigrants from Europe, Polish, Ukrainians, Germans, French and many others.
 They tried to get help in Los Angeles for welfare and housing and were told they were not the right kind.
 Living on the streets with nothing when the Latinos get it all.

 My Polish friend Roman had been wounded in the Ukrainian war, while helping American solders with our HIMAR systems.
 They sent him to Germany to a USA hospital for surgery and recovery and was told to follow up with his treatment in the USA / Los Angeles.
 He gets to LA and has nothing coming.
 Lies treachery and deceit is LA and is run by Mexican Cartels.

+The immigrant invader trash that got themselves elected because the greater LA area is 70% is demonic trash, Chinese and Latino, and everybody else and there dog.

+So we don't even have a true American voting base.
+The town would be republican like rural CA if we eliminated the demons.

 </Section>